Call for Proposals for Instructional Innovation Grants in FACS

 When to Apply

-The college will reimburse up to $5,500 to cover costs for one project for implementation during the calendar year 2023.
+The college will reimburse up to $5,500 to cover costs for one project for implementation during the academic year immediately following award notification.

 The project selected through a competitive process will be one which embodies the spirit of innovation, collaboration, and will incentivize individuals or a team of FACS faculty and staff to create highly impactful and innovative instructional materials and/or design and delivery of educational programs in the college.
 As you develop your proposal, you are encouraged to see UGA's Center of Teaching and Learning as a strategic partner who will serve as a collaborator to assist you in your instructional innovation project.